-14. Who is protected under NAR Section/Team insurance?
+15. Who is protected under NAR Section (club) insurance?

 This insurance protects the group, corporately, against liability claims during activities sponsored by the group.
 If the group is sued as a result of a rocket accident, insurance would pay for the expenses resulting from the lawsuit, plus damages awarded.
 Individual members may still be held liable for their own actions.
-Some additional protection may be achieved if the club is a registered nonprofit corporation -- contact an attorney in your state for guidance.
+TARC teams may if they wish fill out the NAR section charter application and become chartered NAR sections as long as they have the required number of NAR members on the team.

-15.Any difference between individual and Section/Team insurance as far as what stuff it can cover?
+16. Any difference between individual and Section (club) insurance as far as what stuff it can cover?